writon-xyz/writon/README.md

 ## 🤝 Contributing

+We welcome contributions to Writon!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to:

+- Report bugs and request features
+- Set up your development environment
+- Submit pull requests
+- Follow our code style and testing standards

 The modular architecture makes it easy to:
 - Add new AI providers
 - Create additional processing modes
 - Extend case formatting options